-Model and Serial Numbers: Have the model and serial numbers handy (gray boxes, Figure 1) when contacting an Onan dealer for parts, service or product information.
-Each character is significant.
-(The last character of the model number is the specification letter, which is important for obtaining the right parts.)
-Record these numbers in the boxes in Figure 1 so that they are handy when you need them.
+Model and Serial Numbers: Refer to Figure 1-1 for the location of the genset nameplate.
+Record the model and serial numbers in the designated boxes in Figure 1-1 so that they are handy when calling for parts, service or product information.
+Each character, including the last letter in the model number, is important for obtaining the right parts.